Everyone likes a warm, cosy home but how can you make your house warmer without paying a fortune for gas and electricity?

-In home satisfaction surveys, cold, draughty rooms that are difficult to heat are raised as one of the biggest negative issues among people surveyed so read on for useful information about loft insulation and other energy saving measures.
+In home satisfaction surveys, cold, draughty rooms that are difficult to heat are raised as one of the biggest issues so read on for useful information about loft insulation and other energy saving measures.
 Also check our article about roof, wall and floor insulation for even more hints and ideas.
 It is sometimes easy not to bother with something you cannot see, (like loft and wall insulation) but you will definitely notice the difference both at home and in your bank balance from these energy conservation measures.

 How Insulation Helps You Stay Warm in Winter and Cool in Summer

 The more your home is insulated, the warmer it will be in winter and the cooler it will stay in the summer sun.

 Up to half of the heat in a house can escape through the roof, walls, windows and floor if a building is not insulated.
 This 'leaky' house is not only very expensive to heat but it makes a home very hard to keep warm.
 Insulation is the equivalent of putting a big blanket around your house; the walls, roof, floor, windows and doors that helps to maintain the temperature inside at your desired level.

 The best time of year to carry out insulation work is in the spring or summer before the heating season starts.
 With record breaking temperatures reached each summer due to global warming, insulation is an increasingly attractive way to maintain pleasant living conditions in doors.
 Insulation is low cost compared to expensive, power-hungry air-conditioning units so you can receive the benefits of an air-tight home all year round.

 How to Save Hundreds of Pounds Each Year on Your Energy Bill